jyoung4242/particle-2/readme.md

 There are several different parameters that can be passed either a discrete value, like a number, number, or string, or the can be passed and array of like values, or they can be passed a function

-Particle Parameters that are subject to this: size, texture, gravity, angleVelocity, velocity, lifespan
+Particle Parameters that are subject to this: size, texture, gravity, angleVelocity, velocity, lifespan, zindex (just added!)

 if you pass an array of appropriate values, on the creation of the particle, it will randomly select on element of an array... this works well for textures if you want multiple image files used for particles.